Ultra races have always been defined as "anything over the marathon distance" which realistically in race walking, is 50km and longer.

 - International Ultra Marathon Festival Athens, Greece.
 A running race with 24, 48 and 72 hour races plus 6 days, 1000km, 1000 miles and 2000km up to 5000km... held in January through to March dependant on distance.
 Entry fees up to 2300 euros for the 5000km race; 6day race: 350 euros.

-- 6 Jours de France held in Privas (France) does have a walking section which is a judged throughout by official French race walking judges.
+- 6 Jours de France - many previous venues and the last few editions held in Privas (France) but a change of venue for 2022.
+The race has a walking section which is a judged throughout by official French race walking judges.

-You just have to decide what is your priority... setting a race walking record, setting any record - or more importantly, just "going for it" : having a go and enjoying a new experience.
+Sometimes you just have to decide what is your priority... setting a race walking record, setting any record - or more importantly just "going for it" which means just having a go and enjoying a new experience.